D-I-S-H/DISH-API/README.md

 ## Dining Information Served Here

 ---

-Dining Information Served Here (DISH) is a service meant to provide a better menu for Michigan Tech dining halls.
+Backend for Dinner Information Served Here (DISH).
+Provides a rest API with MTU dinner menus from dineoncampus for quicker access from MTU's campus.

 ---
 ### Running